VinnRe/AuditionWebPage/README.md

 Teaches Data Structures and Algorithms to prepare for LeetCode and Job Interviews In Line with SDG 4 : Quality Education

-Name: ?
+Name: Kobe Andrew S. Capinpin
 <br>
-SR-Code: ?
+SR-Code: 22-03804
 <br>
-Sadya bang wala pang laman yung iba?
-Okay lang naman kung wala